bparanj/crystal/computer/terms/chipset-driver.md

 ### What is a Chipset Driver?

 A chipset driver is a software program that allows the operating system to communicate effectively with the motherboard's chipset.
-The chipset is a crucial part of the motherboard that controls the communication between the CPU, RAM, storage devices, and other peripherals.
+The chipset is part of the motherboard that controls the communication between the CPU, RAM, storage devices, and other peripherals.
 The chipset driver ensures that all these components work together efficiently.

 ### Functions of Chipset Drivers